diogenisAl/webStorytelling/README.md

 * [github.com/callmenick](https://github.com/callmenick)
 * [github.com/therecluse26](https://github.com/therecluse26/PHP-Login)
 * [github.com/almende](https://github.com/almende/vis)
 * the anonymous and named users and developers in the internet.

-...I hope I didn't forget anyone!
+**Without their help this project would not have been possible.**